FluidNumerics/codelabs/README.md

 ## Research Computing Cloud

+The RCC is a highly flexible auto-scaling Slurm based cluster on Google Cloud that comes with a suite of software build stacks (compilers & MPI flavors), profiling tools for HPC applications, and the Singularity container platform.
+The RCC is offered with a Debian, Ubuntu, CentOS, or Rocky Linux OS at the base, and can easily be extended to incorporate user applications through traditional centralized package management, [image baking processes](https://github.com/fluidnumerics/rcc-apps), or containerization.
+[Learn more](https://research-computing-cluster.readthedocs.io/en/latest/)

 * [Run the WRF Weather Forecasting Model with the RCC](https://fluidnumerics.github.io/rcc-codelabs/rcc/wrf-on-rcc)
 * (Coming Soon) Create a Research Computing Cluster on Google Cloud